Getting children to be physically active

-- being active yourself – your child will be more likely to follow your lead
+- being active yourself – your child will notice and be more likely to follow your lead

-- giving your child praise and encouragement if an activity is proving a bit hard for him
+- giving your child praise and encouragement for participating in activity

-- trying to make some time to have fun playing actively with your child – it’s great to find something you both enjoy doing
+- making time to have fun playing actively with your child – it’s great to find something you both enjoy doing

 - supporting but not coaching your child when he’s learning something new – just try saying, ‘I enjoy watching you play’

 - going along to watch and support your child when he tries an organised sport or group lesson for the first time.

 - practising physical activities with your child – for example, you could run or skip together and talk about how your fitness and skills are improving.